thfabian/jenkins_data/README.md

 # Jenkins Data
-Input data for the Dycore
+Input data for the Dycore (only the normal data)